ChameleonCloud/docs/source/technical/cli/cc_login.rst

 .. warning::

-   Authentication information provided through instance vendor-data is being deprecated.
+   Authentication information is no longer provided through instance vendor-data — see :ref:`cli-vendordata-auth-removal` for details.
 Use ``cc-login`` to obtain fresh application credentials instead.

 .. note::